MoonLighTingPY/airstrike_map_Ukraine/README.md

 Capabilities:
 - Changes color of each district, depending on it's state of airstrike
-- Doesn't have any delay from online maps
+- Doesn't have any delay from realtime online maps
 - Works from a simple outlet

 Features: